moagrius/TileView/README.md

 <h1>TileView</h1>

+<h2 style="color:red;">Update: this repo has been updated to include a demo app,
+and the widget code as an Android Studio library module.
+The `TileViewDemo` repository will be deprecated.</h2>

 <p>The TileView widget is a subclass of ViewGroup that provides a mechanism to asynchronously display tile-based images,
 with additional functionality for 2D dragging, flinging, pinch or double-tap to zoom, adding overlaying Views (markers), built-in Hot Spot support, dynamic path drawing, multiple levels of detail, and support for any relative positioning or